COP29: World leaders meet in Baku, with big names missing – DW – 11/12/2024

 The top priority at this year's summit is expected to be landing a deal to boost funding for climate action in developing countries.

-Without adequate finance, developing nations have warned that they will struggle to offer ambitious updates to their climate goals, which countries are required to submit by early next year.
+Without adequate financing, developing nations have warned that they will struggle to offer ambitious updates to their climate goals, which countries are required to submit by early next year.

 The leaders of the 13 biggest emitters of carbon — countries responsible for more than 70% of 2023's heat-trapping gases — will not appear at this year's gathering.

-Chinese President Xi Jinping, US President Joe Biden, and also India's Narendra Modi and France's Emmanuel Macron are among G20 leaders skipping the event.
+Chinese President Xi Jinping, US President Joe Biden and Indian Prime Minister Narendra Modi are among the G20 leaders skipping the event.

+Other absentees included German Chancellor Olaf Scholz and Brazilian President Lula da Silva.

 "It's symptomatic of the lack of political will to act.
 There's no sense of urgency," climate scientist Bill Hare told the Associated Press.

-COP29 lead negotiator, Azerbaijan's deputy Foreign Minister, Yalchin Rafiyev, emphasized at a press conference on Tuesday that "success doesn't depend on one country alone."
+But Yalchin Rafiyev, COP29 lead negotiator and Azerbaijan's deputy foreign minister, emphasized that "success doesn't depend on one country alone."

 "Unless all countries can slash emissions deeply, every country and household will be hammered harder than they currently are.
 We will be living in a nightmare," he said.